 The plant grows uniformly all the year round.

 It has incredible blooming – not too dark and not too bright green, but just the right lively green color that can make any tank look natural and bright.
 It also looks good when thickly planted and if you put it as a single plant, the astonishing structure of the bush with ‘weeping’ tips of its leaves is clearly seen.

 Difficulties in keeping

-The plant is very undemanding in terms of water hardness and its violent reaction.
+The Amazon sword is very undemanding in terms of water hardness and its pH.
 Amazon sword requires nutrientious and well silted up substrate.

 Amazon sword can be recommended to beginner aquarists as a very enduring and undemanding plant in terms of growing conditions.
 It perfectly prepares the tank for more demanding plants and takes active part in cycle of matter by maintaining biological balance in the tank.

 The growth rate of Amazon sword can vary depending on various factors such as lighting, water conditions, nutrient availability, and care.
 On average, Amazon swords tend to have a moderate growth rate.

 Under optimal conditions with sufficient lighting, nutrient-rich substrate, and regular fertilization, Amazon swords can grow about 1-2 inches (2.5-5 centimeters) per month.
 This growth rate may vary, and some varieties of Amazon swords may grow slightly faster or slower than others.

 Can amazon sword grow out of water?